Taking pictures of Opal is not so easy but here are some suggestions

 If you want a real challenge and you are interested in everything opal try photographing opal.

 First of all you will need a digital camera which has macro facility.
 That means that the camera can be set to take close up images of things.
 There are a lot of different cameras that offer this option and if you own one already, by all means experiment with the one you already have before spending money.

 I used the Fuji S7000 for a few years and from all accounts, the Fuji lenses are very good for close up work.
 I paid around $700 for it but I believe you could get the same camera now for half the price.
-At present i am using a Panasonic lumix DMC-LZ5 which cost around $500.
-Some spend a lot of money on cameras but really as long as the macro is nice and clean and you have control over the light and the lens, internet images don’t require the amount of attention given to images that have to be printed out.
-At least that’s my opinion.
+I then went to a Panasonic lumix DMC-LZ5 which cost around $500.
+This camera did a good job but to get the best results its necessary to go for a single-lens reflex camera (SLR) with a specialized macro lens.
+You dont have to spend a lot of money on the body of the camera as long as the lens is good quality.
+60 mm is a good size. anything above this will take you too far away from your work.
+Most of the big named modern digital cameras will do the job.

 Whether you are just taking a shot of the opal stone itself or photographing opal earrings, opal pendants, opal rings and the like, each item holds its own challenge in getting the lighting and the clarity just right.
 Then there are rough opals, specimen opal, and special collector opals.
 The thickness of the opal stone.
 The distance that the opal stone is from the background.
 The background that the opal is sitting on.